fergusq/tampio/README.md

 _Boolean functions_ are functions that return boolean values.
 They can only be used inside other boolean functions, if statements and ternary expressions.
-Boolean functions can have either zero or one parameters.

-    [parameter/nominative] on [function name name], jos [condition list].
+    [parameter/nominative] on [function name], jos [condition expression].
-    [parameter/nominative] on [adjective/comparative nominative] kuin [parameter/nominative], jos [condition list].
+    [parameter/nominative] on [adjective/comparative nominative] kuin [parameter/nominative], jos [condition expression].
+    [object] [verb] [arguments], jos [condition expression]

+The function can have either "olla" verb or any other verb.
+If the verb is olla, there must be a word after the verb.

-If the name of the function is a comparative adjective, it must also be nominative and be followed by the `kuin` keyword.
+If the word is a comparative adjective, it must also be nominative and be followed by the `kuin` keyword.
 This kind of functions are called _comparison operators_.

 Otherwise, it can be any word that doesn't start a nominal phrase expression.

+If the verb is not olla, the boolean function looks like a method, consisting of one or more arguments that must all be in a different case or have a different postposition.

 For example:

     Lista on tyhjä, jos sen alkioiden määrä on nolla.
     Vektori on pidempi kuin lyhyt vektori, jos sen pituus on suurempi kuin lyhyen vektorin pituus.
+    Lista sisältää ihanan alkion, jos sen jokin alkio on sama kuin ihana alkio.

 ## Statements